EATRIS Meets Eliis Keidong

 Tell us a bit about yourself

-I am originally from Estonia but have been working internationally for over 10 years now.
+I am originally from Estonia but have been working internationally for over 13 years now.
 The Netherlands is the 4th country that I find myself living in.
 I have a BA in Political Science, with a minor in EU Affairs from Tallinn University.
 In addition, I started a Master’s Degree while working at a medical university in New York City (Weill Cornell Medical College) as I found myself very interested in online education.
-I ended up completing the post-baccalaureate programme in E-learning Design via the Pennsylvania State World Campus online program, but eventually, put the Masters on hold due to my move back to Europe in 2020.
-In addition to the USA and the Netherlands, I have also lived in Germany where I would say my science administration career got started at the Max Planck Institute of Molecular and Cell Biology.
+I ended up completing the post-baccalaureate programme in E-learning Design via the Pennsylvania State World Campus online program, but eventually, I put the Master’s on hold due to my move back to Europe in 2020.
+In addition to the USA and the Netherlands, I have also lived in Germany, where I would say my science administration career got started at the Max Planck Institute of Molecular and Cell Biology.
 Before this, my background was in corporate administration with a focus on internal communication and human resources development.

-What is your role within EATRIS and what does a typical week look like for you?
+What is your role within EATRIS, and what does a typical week look like for you?

 What has been the highlight of your EATRIS experience so far?